6502-retro/6502-retro-os/README.md

 ## Operating System

-The OS is a CP/M like enviornment taylored specifically for the 6502-Retro!.
+The OS is a CP/M like enviornment tailored specifically for the 6502-Retro!.
 The filesystem features are limited and simple to understand and yet provide enough capability to run programs, upload new programs into the filesystem, copy and erase files, and generally manage your data.